Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Model Complexity Guarantees

-While Theorem \ref{thm:universal_choice_model} guarantees that we can fit the data with a forest of depth $N+1$, Theorem \ref{thm:perfect_fit_d_equal_m_plus_1} ensures that we can fit the data with a forest of depth $M+1$.
-Thus, this result is particularly attractive when $M < N$.
-For example, if a seller has only offered $5$ historical assortments over $20$ products, then instead of building a decision forest of depth $21$ as in Theorem~\ref{thm:universal_choice_model}, the seller can fit the customer behavior in the data perfectly by a forest of depth $6$.
-Theorem~\ref{thm:perfect_fit_d_equal_m_plus_1} thus sheds light on how the data size can relate to the complexity of \newstuff{the} decision forest model, especially when the size of data is small.
+The proof of Theorem~\ref{thm:master_theorem_complexity} (see Section~\ref{subsec:appendix_proof_thm:thm:master_theorem_complexity} of the ecompanion) involves mathematical induction and polyhedral theory.
+In terms of depth, while Theorem \ref{thm:universal_choice_model} guarantees that we can fit the data with a forest of depth $N+1$, Theorem \ref{thm:master_theorem_complexity} ensures that we can fit the data with a forest of depth at most $\min \{N+1,M+1\}$.
+This result is particularly attractive when $M < N$.
+For example, if a seller has only offered $5$ historical assortments over $20$ products, then instead of building a decision forest of depth $21$ as in Theorem \ref{thm:universal_choice_model}, the seller can fit the customer behavior in the data by a forest of depth $6$.
+In terms of leaf complexity, while Theorem \ref{thm:universal_choice_model} implicitly bounds the leaf complexity by $2^N$, Theorem~\ref{thm:master_theorem_complexity} guarantees that the complexity that scales only linearly in $M$.
+This result is also attractive because in practice $M$ is unlikely to scale exponentially with respect to $N$ and thus $M \ll 2^N $.
+Finally, in term of size, Theorem~\ref{thm:master_theorem_complexity} guarantees that number of trees in the decision forest scales as $O(NM)$.
+We note that \cite{farias2013nonparametric} established a similar size result for ranking-based models, showing that there exists a worst-case distribution over the set of all rankings that is consistent with the data and that has at most $K+1$ non-zero components, where $K$ is the number of item-assortment pairs (see the proof of Theorem 1 of that paper); our result here about forest size can be viewed as a generalization of that result to the decision forest model.

-In the case that the number of products $N$ and the number of assortments $M$ are both large, then the forests furnished by Theorems \ref{thm:universal_choice_model} and \ref{thm:perfect_fit_d_equal_m_plus_1} will be very deep.
+In the case that the number of products $N$ and the number of assortments $M$ are both large, then the forests furnished by Theorem~\ref{thm:master_theorem_complexity} will be very deep.
 A natural question is whether it is possible to do better than $\min\{N+1, M+1\}$ in this setting.
 To address model complexity when both $N$ and $M$ are sufficiently large, we propose our second theoretical result, which is formalized below as Theorem~\ref{thm:asymptotic_size_of_forest}.
 This theorem assumes a simple generative model of how historical assortments are chosen and establishes that, with high probability over the historical assortments, one can fit the data with a decision forest whose depth scales logarithmically in $M$.

 \begin{theorem} Assume the $M$ assortments $\Scal = \{ S_1,S_2,S_3, \dots,S_M \} $ of $N$ products are drawn uniformly at random and independently from the set of all $2^N$ possible assortments.
 With probability at least $1 - O \left( M^2 \cdot 2^{- C N / \log_2 M} \right)$, there exists a distribution $\lambdab$ and a forest $F$ of depth $ O \left( \log_{2} M \right)$ such that $\Pb^{(F,\lambdab)}( o \mid S) = v_{o,S} $ for all $S \in \Scal$ and $o \in \Ncal^+$, where $C > 0$ is a positive constant. \end{theorem}